Quizengine/OMG/README.md

 # OMG
-Offline very of Elite Dangerous Odyssey Map Guide
+Offline verszion of Elite Dangerous Odyssey Map Guide
 //
 I have had some users report that the online version of OMG was not available in their territory.
 This offline version of the app is meant for them.
 //